 In the comments to the draft decision, you agree to perform the requested study and you indicate your intention to use this data to support a read-across approach for other member of the Guerbert alcohols category.

-On this basis, your adaptations are rejected and the information requirement is not fulfilled.
+On this basis, the information requirement is not fulfilled.

 Study design